-If a traffic citation is issued, follow the directions, mail it in on time and plead not guilty.
+If a traffic citation is issued, follow the directions, mail it in on time, and plead not guilty.
 Some form of trial will take place, often, before the proceeding, the prosecuting attorney or police officer will approach you and offer a plea to some lesser charge.
 To avoid wasting a lot of time on a trial, make the best deal possible and pay the fine.

 On the other hand, if there is time to spare, go ahead with the trial.
 There are many ways to get out of a speeding ticket, especially if RADAR was used in the traffic stop.
 The law of sines is a good way to shoot holes in a police officer’s RADAR testimony.
 I like this one, because, in order for RADAR to be accurate, the measurement must be taken from dead ahead.
 Any angle to either side and the relative speed of the vehicle to the RADAR gun is reduced as a function of the sine of the angle.
 The greater the angle, the less the relative speed.
-Other things like calibration procedures (which can be checked), last time the instrument was calibrated, time interval between the use of the RADAR gun and passage of vehicle(s), did the police officer loose sight of your vehicle, etc.
+Other things like calibration procedures (which can be checked), the last time the instrument was calibrated, the time interval between the use of the RADAR gun and passage of vehicle(s), did the police officer lose sight of your vehicle, etc.

-I have gone to trial twice for speeding tickets, lost one because the system was rigged (this was on Guam) and won the other because the police officer lost sight of my vehicle while he turned around to catch me.
+I have gone to trial twice for speeding tickets, lost one because the system was rigged (this was on Guam), and won the other because the police officer lost sight of my vehicle while he turned around to catch me.
 That was on a back road, where there were multiple places to enter or exit the roadway and I was something like two miles away from the point of the infraction.

 With any profession that requires a lot of driving, especially late at night, some interaction with local law enforcement will take place.
 Be polite, use common sense, be professional, don’t take any shit but don’t create any bigger problems either.